adamcegielka/my-test-projects/AutomationExercise-Playwright/README.md

 - the next idea was to refactor bigger the code using POM more, so I created the folder [test pages-objects](https://github.com/adamcegielka/my-test-projects/tree/main/AutomationExercise-Playwright/tests%20page-objects), in which there are duplicate tests and for these tests I created the folder [page-objects](https://github.com/adamcegielka/my-test-projects/tree/main/AutomationExercise-Playwright/page-objects), I made it so that the orginals of the first tests are preserved
 - the advantage of this project structure was to keep the tests in one project, so that I could return to them in case of emergency
 - the disadvantage is the unnecessary chaos in the project structure
-- In future projects, I will focus more on the structure of the project so as not to introduce unnecessary chaos and to keep the project more readable.
+- in future projects, I will focus more on the structure of the project so as not to introduce unnecessary chaos and to keep the project more readable.
+- as well as pay more attention to creating more readable commits in git

 <br>